-- Work with the Snuneymuxw and Snaw-Naw-As First Nations to build support for strategy implementation and identify areas of joint action. - Engage Reconciliation Canada resources for increasing dialogue between First Nations, the City and the business community on economic issues.
-Request a speaker service and a dialogue workshop. - Assess options for further collaboration on economic development and business development initiatives between the Petroglyph Development Group, the City and the Agency.
+- Work with the Snuneymuxw, Snaw-Naw-As and Stz'uminus First Nations to build support for strategy implementation and identify areas of joint action. - Engage Reconciliation Canada resources for increasing dialogue between First Nations, the City and the business community on economic issues.
+Request a speaker service and a dialogue workshop. - Assess options for further collaboration on economic development and business development initiatives between the Petroglyph Development Group, the City and the NPC.